OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 # Outlook add-in API Preview requirement set

-The Outlook add-in API subset of the JavaScript API for Office includes objects, methods, properties and events that you can use in an Outlook add-in.
+The Outlook add-in API subset of the JavaScript API for Office includes objects, methods, properties, and events that you can use in an Outlook add-in.

 > [!NOTE]
 > This documentation is for a **preview** [requirement set](/javascript/office/requirement-sets/outlook-api-requirement-sets).
 This requirement set is not fully implemented yet, and clients will not accurately report support for it.
 You should not specify this requirement set in your add-in manifest.
 Methods and properties that are introduced in this requirement set should be individually tested for availability before using them.